memfault/interrupt/_posts/2024-04-25-embedded-world-2024.md

 believe it is a better language and runtime for the embedded world.

 This was not the only Rust I saw at the show.
-For example, I had a great chat with engineers at Bluewind[^bluewind] about their use of Rust.
+For example, I had a great chat with engineers at Bluewind[^bluewind-rust] about their use of Rust.
 We also had many booth visitors ask us whether or not Memfault supports Rust - we do and were glad to share our experience building some of our SDKs in Rust at Memfault.
 We've known for a while that Rust is growing in use in embedded - several of our